Accelerator: HPU Training

 fp8 Training

-The plugin accepts following args for the fp8 training:
+For fp8 training, call plugin.convert_modules().
+The function accepts following args for the fp8 training:

-1. replace_layers : Set True to let the plugin replace torch.nn.Modules with trandformer_engine equivalent modules.
+1. replace_layers : Set True to let the plugin replace torch.nn.Modules with transformer_engine equivalent modules.
 You can directly import and use modules from transformer_engine as well.

 2. recipe : fp8 recipe used in training.